-All appeals must be submitted in writing (typed) to the University Appeals Officer within 48 hours after the student, student group, or student organization has received notification of a decision rendered in their particular case.
-The appeal request must state the specific grounds (new evidence and/or the

-Conduct Board failed to follow proper hearing procedures) on which the student, student group, or student organization should be granted an appeal.
+All appeals must be submitted in writing (type) to the University Appeals Officer within one business day after the student, student group, or student organization has received notification of a decision rendered in their particular case.
+The appeal request must state the specific grounds (new evidence and/or the Conduct Board failed to follow proper hearing procedures) on which the student, student group, or student organization should be granted an appeal.